Center for Sleep

 Description of Research Expertise

-Dr. Pack is pursuing research on genetics/genomics of sleep apnea.
+Dr. Pack is pursuing research on genetics/genomics of sleep and its disorders.
 His laboratory is conducting studies in Drosophila and mice and translating these findings to humans.
-To study the genetics of sleep apnea, he has initiated a linkage/association study in Iceland in collaboration with Dr. Thorarinn Gislason (University of Iceland) and Dr. Kari Stefansson (deCODE Genetics).
-A particular focus of Dr. Pack’s work is to evaluate whether there are genetic determinants to outcomes of sleep apnea, in particular, sleepiness.
+A particular focus of Dr. Pack’s work is to evaluate the genetic determinants of sleep homeostasis.
 Studies are ongoing to evaluate molecular mechanisms of sleepiness and sleep promotion using both hypothesis-driven and discovery science.
-Techniques being used include behavioral/sleep studies in Drosophila and mice, RT-PCR, Western analysis of protein, expression profiling, laser microcapture dissection, and immunohistochemistry.
-Dr. Pack is committed to research training and directs two training grants from the National Institutes of Health.
+The latter involves analysis of the changes in the transcription with sleep/wake and sleep deprivation in identified neuronal populations.
+Techniques being used include behavioral/sleep studies in Drosophila and mice, RT-PCR, Western analysis of protein, expression profiling, laser microcapture dissection, RNA seq and immunohistochemistry.
+Dr. Pack is committed to research training and directs three training grants from the National Institutes of Health.

 Selected Publications